 Boston, MA 02210 hbond [at] uua [dot] org

-For questions concerning the incorporation of congregations, including incorporation as it pertains to new congregations, please contact the Congregational Life office at conglife [at] uua [dot] org (conglife @ uua.org).
+For questions concerning the incorporation of your congregation, please contact the Congregational Life office at conglife [at] uua [dot] org (conglife @ uua.org).

 Re-Certify Your Membership Every January!